explosion/spaCy/website/docs/usage/embeddings-transformers.md

 is, a Thinc model that takes a list of [`Doc`](/api/doc) objects, and returns a [`FullTransformerBatch`](/api/transformer#fulltransformerbatch) object with the transformer data.

-> #### Model type annotations
->
-> In the documentation and code base, you may come across type annotations and
-> descriptions of [Thinc](https://thinc.ai) model types, like ~~Model[List[Doc],
-> List[Floats2d]]~~.
-This so-called generic type describes the layer and its
-> input and output type – in this case, it takes a list of `Doc` objects as the
-> input and list of 2-dimensional arrays of floats as the output.
-You can read
-> more about defining Thinc models [here](https://thinc.ai/docs/usage-models).
-> Also see the [type checking](https://thinc.ai/docs/usage-type-checking) for
-> how to enable linting in your editor to see live feedback if your inputs and
-> outputs don't match.

 The same idea applies to task models that power the **downstream components**.
 Most of spaCy's built-in model creation functions support a `tok2vec` argument,